Experts eye more travel testing to contain COVID in Hawaii

-HONOLULU (AP) — Hawaii officials are facing pressure to increase COVID-19 testing for travelers as the islands weather a record surge and federal guidelines change to require negative virus tests from both vaccinated and unvaccinated people coming to the U.S.
+HONOLULU (AP) — Hawaii officials are facing pressure to increase COVID-19 testing for travelers as the islands deal with a record surge of new infections, hospitalization and deaths.
+The calls come as federal guidelines change to require negative virus tests from both vaccinated and unvaccinated people coming to the U.S.

-Despite evidence that more COVID-19 testing would help reduce the spread of disease, especially in an isolated destination like Hawaii, state leaders have resisted implementation of a two-test policy for arriving travelers.
+Despite evidence that more COVID-19 testing would help reduce the spread of disease, especially in an isolated destination like Hawaii, state leaders have resisted the implementation of a two-test policy for arriving travelers.

 Earlier this summer, the state removed all testing requirements for vaccinated people.